AmiraDeriny/Data-Science-Portofolio/README.md

 [Project 2: Query a Digital Music Store Database using SQL](https://github.com/AmiraDeriny/Data-Science-Portofolio/blob/main/Queries.txt)
 <br/> * It is acknowledged that Well-designed marketing and Promotional Strategies ensure long-term success, bring in more customers and ensure profitability for businesses.
 So here, Assisting the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.
-PDF Report [Project 2: Query a Digital Music Store Database using SQL](https://github.com/AmiraDeriny/Data-Science-Portofolio/blob/main/Report.pdf)
+[PDF Report](https://github.com/AmiraDeriny/Data-Science-Portofolio/blob/main/Report.pdf)

 [Project 3: TMDB MOVIE Data Analysis](https://github.com/AmiraDeriny/Data-Science-Portofolio/blob/main/Investigate_a_Dataset.ipynb)
 <br/>**Data Analysis and Visualisation**